analythium/tryr/README.md

 It is a wrapper that can handle *expected* and *unexpected* errors.
 Expected errors give the desired HTTP statuses using `http_error()`.
-Unexpected error are returned by `stop()` and we have very little control over those (i.e. were written by someone else).
+Unexpected error are returned by `stop()` and we have very little control over those (i.e. these were written by someone else).

 ## Implementation